Local Walks from Temple Sowerby

 Temple Sowerby – The Moss

 The Moss is an important woodland situated on the eastern side of Temple Sowerby.
 It is wet and boggy and contains many varieties of water plants.
 There is a footpath passing through the moss which can be accessed from the Lower Green between Mickle Bower and Moss Gate or opposite Red Brows on the old “A66”.
-This is a short walk, but beware you will need well-fitting wellington boots when taking this footpath, and it is best to avoid after periods of prolonged rainfall.
+This is a short walk, but beware you will need well-fitting wellington boots when taking this footpath even in summer, and it is best to avoid after periods of prolonged rainfall.